kwilkos/cxf/distribution/src/main/release/samples/soap_header/README.txt

-Buildng the demo using wsdl2java and javac
+Building the demo using wsdl2java and javac
 ------------------------------------------

 From the samples/soap_header directory, first create the target